-As approved by student government, WOU Incidental Fees are proposed to increase by 4.28% (\$14 per term) and Health Center Fees by 3.15% (\$4 per term) for the academic year.
-New this year, the Student Health Building Fee is used to repay a \$1.9M loan from University reserves to be used in the construction of a new Student Health and Counseling Center building. \$1.9M shall be repaid over the course of 15 years at an interest rate not to exceed 4%.
-Summer term Incidental fee is increasing from the previous summer term rate by 9.92% (\$12 per term).
+As approved by student government, WOU Incidental Fees will increase by 4.41% (\$16 per term) and Health Center Fees by 0% for the academic year.
+Summer term Incidental fee is increasing from the previous summer term rate by 4.79% (\$8 per term).
 Summer term Health Center Fee is consistent with academic year term.